 Among these solutions, XMAPP and WAMP are open-source and provide a free solution.

 XAMPP is better than WAMP because it's compatible with all the available operating systems like Windows, OS-X, and Linux.
 On the other hand, WAMP is limited only to the Windows operating system.

-LAMP and MAMP are also open-source-based free localhost solution and provide good support.
+LAMP and MAMP are also open-source-based free localhost solutions and provide good support.
 But the problem is LAMP stands basically for Linux operating system and MAMP is limited only to Mac operating system.

 And there are more localhost platforms like AMPPS.

 So, which one is better compared to the others?
 You could find XAMPP as the best suite for any of the operating